ivan-curada/Awesome-GCP/TLDR/02-Storage-Database-Services.md

 ## NoSQL

+- semi-structured
+- flexible schema
+- no joins

 ## BigTable

 - Wide Column Database
+- Petabyte scale
+- low latency and high availability
+  - low latency writes in high volume
+  - IoT streams
+- designed for analytics
+  - large volume
+- expensive service
+- managed but not serverless
+  - needs to create an instance
+- Instance Types
+  - Development
+    - low cost
+    - does not provide high performance and high availability
+  - Production
+- Storage Types
+  - HDD
+    - only if no need for high IOPS
+  - SDD
+- Clusters
+  - can specify more than one cluster in one instance
+  - Location (Region and Zone)
+  - Nodes
+    - stores metadata about its data
+    - includes where data is stored in Collosus (Google's Storage System)
+    - recommended : 3 as minimum
+  - Replicated Cluster
+    - replica in different region
+- Monitoring
+  - CPU Utilization
+    - if high, add more nodes

 ## Datastore

 - Document database
+- JSON structre
+- heirarchical
 - Modes
   - determines which storage system is used
   - Native Mode